Our Beliefs

 As

-established by The United Church of Canada
+by The United Church of Canada

 (http://www.united-church.ca/beliefs/overview)